iamarcel/second-brain/src/site/notes/4 Archive/Notes/Monday Week Winning Workshop.md

 	- Feel gratitude
 	- Connect with your highest self
 	- Imagine going through the week as that person
 	- How do they walk?
 Talk?
 Move?
 What do they do?
+Facial expression?
-	- Feel that this could be you.
-The week didn’t start yet, you can still choose.
+	- See a difficult moment coming up.
+Feel how hard it is.
+Distraction, hard conversation, being bored, whatever.
+See yourself pushing through.
 - Mindset
 	- Let’s start writing.
 	- Write down what kind of person you want to be next week.